 Your Junior ISA (JISA)

 The Government has contributed £200 for each eligible looked after young person to have a JISA, if they do not have a CTF.

-If you do not know if you have a JISA, check with your local authority (social worker or advisor in the Leaving Care Team) and they should be able to confirm.
+If you do not know if you have a JISA, check with your social worker or advisor in the Leaving Care Team and they should be able to tell you.

 For further information visit: What is a Junior ISA (opens a link on the Share Foundation website)